Word4Today

 “Then Samson called to the LORD and said, “Lord GOD, please remember me and please strengthen me just this time, O God, that I may at once take vengeance on the Philistines for my two eyes.”
 Then Samson grasped the two middle pillars on which the house rested, and braced himself against them, the one with his right hand and the other with his left.
 And Samson said, “Let me die with the Philistines!”
 And he pushed outwards powerfully, so that the house fell on the governors and all the people who were in it.
 And the dead whom he killed at his death were more than those whom he killed during his lifetime.”
 (Judges 16:28-30 NASB20)

 Okay, some may be wondering if Samson committed suicide because of that passage above.
 Because not only did he ask God to give him strength to take vengeance on the Philistines, but he also said: “Let me die with the Philistines.”
 However, I personally don’t see this to be an act of suicide.
 I say this because Samson left both of these requests in the hands of God.
 Therefore, God had had the power to except or deny his request?
 For Samson’s main intent was to destroy the Philistines which was God’s plane for him all along.
 For God said to Samson’s mother: “For, lo, thou shalt conceive, and bear a son; and no razor shall come on his head: for the child shall be a Nazarite unto God from the womb: and he shall begin to deliver Israel out of the hand of the Philistines.”
-(Judges 13:5 KJV) So, we see that Sampson was raised up to help free Israel from their enemy.
-Therefore, just like a good soldier who is following the orders of his commander; Samson was willing to do what God called him to do.
-And yes, even if it meant losing his own life in the process.
-For he probably realized that if this building is coming down, it’s going to fall on him as well.
-And let’s remember that even our Lord and Savior Jesus Christ was willing to laid down his own life for us all as well?
+(Judges 13:5 KJV)

-• “And what more shall I say?
+“And what more shall I say?
 For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets - who through faith conquered kingdoms, enforced justice, obtained promises, stopped the mouths of lions, quenched the power of fire, escaped the edge of the sword, were made strong out of weakness, became mighty in war, put foreign armies to flight. … Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
 (Hebrews 11:32-34, 12:1-2 ESV)

 Elisha’s and Jonah’s Request

 Now, there was a few more saints of God who asked God to take their lives.
 The first is Elisha the prophet.
 For we read concerning him: “But he himself went a day’s journey into the wilderness, and came and sat down under a juniper tree; and he requested for himself that he might die, and said, “It is enough; now, O LORD, take my life, for I am not better than my fathers”.”
 (1 Kings 19:4 NASB95) So, Elisha fled into the wilderness and requested that he would die there.
-However, we know that God did not grant his request, for God used a raven to bring him food so that he would not die.
+However, we know that God didn’t grant his request, for God used a raven to bring him food so that he would not die.

 Therefore, we shouldn’t use any of these examples as an excuse to justify the act of suicide.
 For Samson, Elisha and Jonah left their request to die in the hands of God himself.
 Therefore, from what I can see, there are no scriptures that give anyone permission to take their own life from them.